 Financial Aid

 Your acceptance to MIT Sloan is based on a needs-blind admission process.
 This means that when you are accepted, MIT Student Financial Services (SFS) will work with you to determine your needs and help you with a financial aid package.
 Pre-application information about loans and financial aid may be found on the SFS website, including Graduate and Professional Student Loans and Private Education Loans.
 Note that the MIT Executive MBA program does not qualify for Federal Direct Stafford Subsidized Loans and Federal Perkins Loans.
+In the MIT EMBA Class of 2014, approximately 60% of students are receiving partial or full loan/financial aid funding.

 The following websites provide sources of outside funding for US students and permanent residents: